mryes2020/Chat_PHP/README.md

 Admins username: `administrator`<br>
 Admins password: `adminpassword1`<br>
+Each administrator login will be logged in the `logsboii.txt` file
 <br>
 # Installation
 The project is made with php and mysql mostly, this is why you must have a local server, and a mysql server setup (with the database, and tables) <br>